Stee-T/NARMAX/Examples/2_Symbolic_Oscillator/README.md

 #### 6.2.5 get_nRegressors
 Returns the number of regressors in the NARMAX expression the object represents

-#### 6.2.6 get_MaxNegInputLag
+#### 6.2.6 get_MaxInputLag
-Returns the largest negative input lag of the NARMAX expression the object represents
+Returns the largest negative input lag of the NARMAX expression the object represents: the largest j of all x[k-j]

-#### 6.2.7 get_MaxPosInputLag
+#### 6.2.7 get_MaxPositiveInputLag
 Returns the largest positive input lag of the NARMAX expression the object represents.
 Positive lags allow to represent non-causal systems.
 It's weird and there are obviously problems at the buffer end (data is needed that doesn't currently exist), but people do what they want, really.
+Not fully supported though currently.

 #### 6.2.8 get_MaxNegOutputLag
 Returns the largest negative output lag of the NARMAX expression the object represents.
 There is no positive output lag, since I really can't predict the future outputs.